-Vaccines help keep people healthy
+Vaccines help keep you healthy

 Keeping up to date with recommended vaccines is one of the best things you can do to help protect yourself and loved ones from serious diseases.